- What is Consumer Behavior?

 Without a doubt, there are enormous opportunities when your business is online, from reaching large global audiences to automating processes and being accessible to clients 24 hours a day, seven days a week.

 The fear of COVID-19 has made people reluctant to go out, and many customers have shifted to online shopping.
-This is an excellent opportunity for brick-and-mortar retailers to engage in expanding their online presence and orchestrating an omnichannel experience.
+As a result, this is an excellent opportunity for brick-and-mortar retailers to engage in expanding their online presence and orchestrating an omnichannel experience.
 Businesses that capitalize on this opportunity are more likely to boost customer loyalty and close the gap between physical and digital experiences.

 It’s safe to say that businesses and retailers that wanted to survive during this pandemic had to adjust to the new normal, which came hand in hand with the digitalization of companies and the ditching of traditional brick-and-mortar stores.
-Needless to say, there are quite a few markets that boomed in 2020 with skyrocketing numbers both in revenue and profit.
+There are quite a few markets that boomed in 2020 with skyrocketing numbers in revenue and profit.

 For example, Glovo, a Spanish startup with 10 million customers that focuses on delivering restaurant take-out, grocery shopping, and other items in collaboration with brick-and-mortar companies, has raised $528 million worth of revenue.